Hospice isn’t about giving up hope;

 Patients will sign a Hospice Election Form when they are admitted to Hospice and sign a Revocation Form when they decide to leave hospice.
 Patients will periodically receive a Medicare Summary Notice (see example below) following hospice services.

 People find the Medicare Summary Notice form extremely misleading.
 The notice from Medicare appears to reflect the charges and services rendered to the patient and what Medicare paid HopeWest.
-However, the notice from Medicare only reflects the visits of some of the staff and medications covered by hospice but no other services like the ones listed in the table on the previous page.
-It appears as though HopeWest was paid thousands of dollars in a month for a few staff visits and a few medications, when often there are many other costs HopeWest covered as part of that period of time and those costs are not reflected on the Medicare notice.
+However, the notice from Medicare only reflects the visits of some of the staff and medications covered by hospice but no other services.
+It appears as though HopeWest was paid thousands of dollars in a month for a few staff visits and a few medications when often there are many other costs HopeWest covered as part of that period of time, and those costs are not reflected on the Medicare notice.

 Please call (866) 310-8900 if you have questions or need further clarification.